Zayn Hakeem: Coleshill Town

 Zayn signed for Southern League Division One Central side Coleshill Town on 23 January 2020.
 He made his Southern League Division One Central debut the following day in a home fixture against Aylesbury United, it wasn't one to remember with his new team succumbing to a 6–0 home defeat.

 Northern Premier League

 In July 2021, he signed for Northern Premier League Division One East side Worksop Town, following a curtailed season at Anstey Nomads in the previous campaign in the United Counties League.
 In October 2021, he was on the move again to divisional rivals Stamford.
 He returned to Anstey Nomads in January 2022, as he had found his game time limited at Stamford.
-Hakeem made the move back to the NPL, signing for Shepshed Dynamo at the beginning of the 2022-23 season.
+Hakeem made the move back to the NPL, signing for Shepshed Dynamo at the beginning of the 2022–23 season.

+In May 2023, Hakeem signed for Basford United.
+He joined Long Eaton United on an initial three-month loan deal in August 2023.
+He returned to Shepshed Dynamo on a permanent basis in December 2023.

 International career

 Hakeem has represented Antigua and Barbuda U-20s.
 He scored twice against Bermuda in the 2017 CONCACAF U-20 Championship qualifying tournament.
+He has also represented the Antigua and Barbuda nation men's team making 3 appearances.
+The 3 performances were against Guadeloupe, Puerto Rico and Montserrat.